Summer enrichment programs

 Athletic camps include show basketball and leadership, tennis, golf, baseball, women's hockey, swimming and more.

-Offers several annual summer camps for high school students: Mock Trial Camp, Numbers Rule Boot Camp, Physics Camp and Young Writers Workshop.
-Students gain experience in the camp topic of their choice, meet peers with similar interests and sample college life.
+Hamline University offers five annual summer camps for high school students: Mock Trial Camp, Numbers Rule Boot Camp, Young Writers Workshop, and two physics camps—Innovation Camp and Renewable Energy Camp.
+Students gain experience in the camp topic, meet peers with similar interests, and sample college life!
+Registration is limited.
+Scholarships are available.

 Minneapolis College of Art and Design